How important is your dog’s health to you? I know it’s important, otherwise you wouldn’t be here!

 The key here is to start with small quantities.
 When your dog gets used to it you can slowly increase the quantities until you reach the optimal dose.
 Feed 1 teaspoon per 10 pounds of body weight daily.

 You can also use it topically.
-Take a bit of coconut oil, warm it in your hands and rub it on the skin.
+Take a bit of MCT oil, warm it in your hands and rub it on the skin.
+Coconut oil also works for topical use, but don’t use it internally.

 **Remember that dogs break down food differently than people.
 They’re on the carnivore side of omnivores and therefore, they don’t need as many vegetables and fruits as we do.